 Character budget:

-Primary keyword in the first 30 characters so it survives mobile truncation.
+Put the primary keyword in the first 30 characters so it survives mobile truncation, and use a single dash or parentheses instead of pipes or brackets.

 Step 3: Ensure exactly one H1 per page